agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/README.md

 ## Product Vision Statement

 Seraphim is a creative social platform designed to foster authentic self-expression and connection in a supportive, secure environment.
 We envision a digital space where users can confidently share their creativity and interests—be it music, fashion, art, or personal anecdotes—without fear of harassment, objectification, or negativity.
-Our MVP will enable thorough profile customization, robust safety features, creative showcasing through blogging, and genuine interaction through unique communities and direct messaging.
+Our MVP will enable thorough profile customization, robust safety features, creative showcasing through blogging, and genuine interaction through unique communities.
 Seraphim aims to cultivate a positive online community where each individual is valued and respected, empowering users to express their true selves freely.

 ## Usage